Collaborate With Marymount for Clinical Placement

 - Orient you to the practice setting (key personnel, organization, and institutional policies)

 - Help you plan clinical assignments

 - Provide one-on-one supervision and daily feedback

 - Review and co-sign all documentation in the clinical records

 How Will I Be Evaluated and What Will I Learn?

 You will be evaluated on a pass/fail basis.
 There are no letter grades given during clinicals.
-With the repetition of practice and assessment, as well as a variety of patient cases, you will learn the clinical skills necessary to confidently pursue a career providing primary care.
+With the repetition of practice and assessment and a variety of patient cases, you will gain the clinical skills needed to confidently become a registered nurse.